 Paste also allows you to organize your clippings and modify, pin, scroll through, and search over them to find what you need.
 You can access this panel with `Shift + Command + V`, but you can define custom shortcuts as well.

-Clipboard managers are an essential tool for productivity because they make a developer’s job easier and more efficient.
-Only a few clipboard apps, though, are designed and built specifically for developers.
+Clipboard managers are an essential tool for developer flow and productivity because they make a developer’s job easier and more efficient.
+Only the best clipboard apps, though, are designed and built specifically for developers.
 Before you choose a clipboard app, make sure it has the features you need and will work with your operating system.